jacobrosenthal/ble-bean/README.md

 ```

-Or theres a job specific emitters to do parsing for you, like serial:
+Or there's a job specific emitters to do parsing for you, like serial:
 ```
 connectedBean.on("serial", callback(data, valid));